'Stand straight and say Jai Hind': INA veteran relives Netaji rebuke | Headlines

 - India

-The inspiring lifestory of Asha San, one of the many unsung heroes of the country's freedom struggle, also known to her former comrades in the Indian National Army (INA) as Lt Bharti 'Asha' Chaudhary, has now come out in the form of an autobigraphy.
-While the original autobiogaphy, titled 'Asha San Ki Subhas Diary', was written in Hindi and published in 1992 Parijat Prakashan, the one out now is a translated English version published by HarperCollins.
+The inspiring life story of Asha San, one of the many unsung heroes of the country's freedom struggle, also known to her former comrades in the Indian National Army (INA) as Lt Bharati 'Asha' Choudhry, has now come out in the form of an autobiography.
+While the original autobiography, titled 'Asha San Ki Subhas Diary', was written in Hindi and published in 1992 Parijat Prakashan, the one out now is a translated English version published by HarperCollins.

-'Asha' Sahay Choudhry takes readers through a journey across war-torn Tokyo and the forests of Thailand, while narrating how she learned to hold a rifle and found her true calling, or the mission of her life as it turned out, in waging a war for the country's liberation from the British rule.
-The autobiography has been translated in English by Tanya Srivastava.
+'Asha' Sahay Choudhry takes readers through a journey across war-torn Tokyo and the forests of Thailand, while narrating how she learned to hold a rifle and found her true calling, or the mission of her life as it turned out, in waging war for the country's liberation from the British rule.
+The autobiography has been translated into English by Tanvi Srivastava.

 In an interview with ANI, Asha, the living symbol of the country's resilience in the face of colonial oppression, sat down to relive her good old 'war days' in the INA, which was also known as the 'Azad Hind Fauj'.
 Born in Japan in 1928, Asha, still going strong at 94, lives in Patna with her son.